Ross Koppel of the School of Arts and Sciences is the co-author of an op-ed on needed changes to the Affordable Care Act.

 Penn in the News

-Devesh Kapur of the School of Arts & Sciences shares his thoughts on India’s Prime Minister Narendra Modi visit to the United States.
+Rogers Smith of the School of Arts & Sciences shares his thoughts on the impact of the 2014 elections.

-Jonathan Moreno of the Perelman School of Medicine and the School of Arts & Sciences writes about his new book about his late father, J.L.
-Moreno, a psychodrama and group therapy pioneer.
+Jonathan Moreno of the Perelman School of Medicine and the School of Arts & Sciences is cited for his book Mind Wars: Brain Science and the Military in the 21st Century.

 Melissa Hunt of the School of Arts & Sciences is featured for studying why people with iron deficiency often crave ice and how that might provide a cognitive boost.